rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 ### Create the container

 Our first step is to create the LXD container.
-Using the defaults (bridge interface) for your container is perfectly fine here.
+Using your container's defaults (bridge interface) is perfectly fine here.

 You will add a Rocky container to our workstation for `mkdocs`.
 Just name it "mkdocs":